ASU Online Library Guide

 Interlibrary Loan | 1-480-965-3282 or ASU-ILL@asu.edu

-The Library One Search, located on the ASU Library homepage, brings up all library materials, including physical and digital resources.
-One of the most common digital resources you will find are articles from research databases.
-Research databases provide access to published magazine and scholarly journal articles that you will generally NOT find freely on the internet.
+Library One Search is on the ASU Library homepage.
+Library One Search brings up all library materials, including physical and digital resources.
+Articles are one of the most common digital resources you will find on Library One Search.
+Research databases offer access to articles that are generally not free on the internet.
+These include magazine and scholarly journal articles.

 You will need your ASURITE ID and password to access ASU Library research databases.

-To learn more about what a research database is and why you should use them, view this tutorial:
+To learn more about research databases and why you should use them, view this tutorial:

 Research Tools